-16 tips for email and newsletter marketing for your business
+16 tips for email and newsletter marketing for food and beverage brands

 in this video i'm going to give you 16 tips for better email marketing performance.